SofieBiosciences/SoftwareStandards/README.md

 4. The Owner should move the Task (issue) into the appropriate Task List.

 #### Github Milestone SOP
+Milestones will be directly related to Elixys releases.
+Think if a milestone exists; it is either an up-comming release or a release that has been already made.
 It is expected Elixys will release new revisions of the software quarterly; however one-off bug fixes may also be made.
 Titles shall be named in the format of 'pyelixys_vx.y.z'.
 The title will need to match the release title [See Deployment SOP] in order to tie all changes to a specific Software Version.

 Over-arching Large Projects shall increment the 'x' digit from the version number.
 This will indicate a very large software change.